- About

 Electric Facilities

-JEA owns five power plant sites in Jacksonville, has an ownership interest in a power plant in Georgia, and purchases power from several solar fields and landfill gas facilities.
-JEA also builds, operates and maintains countless substations needed to
+JEA owns four power plant sites in Jacksonville and purchases power from several solar fields, landfill gas facilities and a nuclear plant.
+JEA also builds, operates and maintains countless substations needed to bring you reliable power.

 Facility Tours